 Geographical location | Afrotropical realm |

 You must have seen or heard of the orange-yellow tip, but have you ever heard of the queen-purple tip?
-Queen Purple Tip Butterfly is a beautiful purple and white butterfly.
+The Queen Purple Tip Butterfly is a beautiful purple and white butterfly.
 Their unique yet distinctive appearance makes them the most beautiful butterflies in the world.

 With a wingspan of 45 to 62 mm, they are small with white wings and purple tips.
 This Pieridae family member is commonly found in the Afrotropical realm.